Gerrymandering in the United States: Gerrymandering and access to healthcare

 Gerrymandering effects can expand into different areas of public policy.
 A report by the Center for American Progress investigated how partisan gerrymandering across various US states has restricted the amplification of Medicaid resulting in a healthcare crisis affecting mostly low-income communities and uninsured citizens.
 They identify an interrelation between partisan gerrymandering and health policy implementation, showing that in states where redistricting has kept conservative political parties in power, the state legislature on Medicaid program amplification and qualification requirements for citizens have increasingly become more restrictive, despite efforts to expand federal government Affordable Care Act (ACA) Medicaid across the US.

 According to a report by the Union of Concerned Scientists between 2010 and 2017, statistics around health declines in the US magnified among states heavily gerrymandered, where public policy efforts for amplifying Medicaid and Affordable Care Act (ACA) programs were blocked by legislature representatives.
 The effects of gerrymandering have been shown to extend to other areas of public health, precipitating greater health disparities.
 A 2019 study found that in heavily gerrymandered states like Florida, Wisconsin, and Virginia despite the adoption of the Affordable Care Act (ACA), avoidance to amplify Medicaid in these states caused an increment in the number of deaths from substance use disorders during 2015 with 289 deaths in Florida, 30 in Wisconsin, and 107 in Virginia.

 Similarly, a 2023 report by Chartis Group analyzing post-pandemic access to rural healthcare revealed that access to rural hospitals and healthcare services continues to decline.
 They found states most at risk to be those that have experienced numerous hospital closures since 2010 and or have delayed or refused to adopt Medicaid amplification under the Affordable Care Act (ACA).
 They identify that across the US, 43% of rural hospitals are operating at a financial loss, and in states where refusal or delay to amplifying Medicaid the number rises to 51% putting these facilities at risk for definite closure.

 Gerrymandering also distorts public policy by undermining proper representation of voter majority preferences, particularly in critical areas like healthcare access.
-A recent study in 2024 reveals an interrelation between gerrymandering and the adoption of prohibitive laws on reproductive healthcare access post-Dobbs v.
+A 2024 study reveals an interrelation between gerrymandering and the adoption of prohibitive laws on reproductive healthcare access post-Dobbs v.
 Jackson Women's Health Organization.
 In states affected by gerrymandering, they identify the adoption of prohibitive reproductive health laws to be inaccurate with voters' majority stance on abortion laws.
 In states like Ohio initiatives to secure a supermajority of conservative officials have led to the approval of prohibitive abortion laws and the redistribution of state budgets away from reproductive health services.
-According to the study, this occurs despite a negative response from Ohio’s voter majority, where only 10% of Ohio voters support complete abortion restrictions.
+According to the study, this occurs despite a negative response from Ohio's voter majority, where only 10% of Ohio voters support complete abortion restrictions.
 Further evidence is the popular vote approval of the November 2023 Ohio Issue 1, a constitutional amendment that safeguards reproductive rights and abortion access.